Ngọc Hiển district

-Ngọc Hiển is the southernmost rural district of Cà Mau province before being abolished in the Mekong Delta region of Vietnam.
-As of 2003 the district had a population of 66,874.
+Ngọc Hiển was the southernmost rural district of Cà Mau province before being abolished in the Mekong Delta region of Vietnam.
+As of 2003, the district had a population of 66,874.
 The district covers an area of 743 km^{2}.
 The district capital lies at Viên An Đông.

 Divisions

 Before 2025, the district is divided into the following communes: